 How much does it cost for a HIFU treatment in Singapore?

-Cost depends on three factors
+The cost of treatment in Singapore depends on three factors

 - Brand (Ultherapy charges more than 10x the price of consumables from other branded HIFU treatments - this cost is passed on to consumers).